 The C8 fatty acid is extracted from the oil of coconuts and palm fruit, and the concentrated formula will help create an environment in the gut that is perfect for beneficial probiotic bacteria.
 It will not get you into ketosis, but it will support a healthy, functioning gut barrier to protect from the development of leaky gut and keep your immune system in top condition.

-Whatever you decide, you have the opportunity to take your health into your own hands and use supplements such as my new MCT oil to promote overall wellness and vitality!
+Whatever you decide, you have the opportunity to take your health into your own hands and use supplements to promote overall wellness and vitality!

 Updated on: Published on: